 Thomas Nagel in 1974, famously asked… “ What is it like to be a bat? ”

-I explore the so called “hard problem” of consciousness in this work, the “Conscious Self”, addressing the subjective quality of experience i.e the raw feelings associated with our mental lives, in philosophical terms, its “qualia”.
+I explore the so called “hard problem” of consciousness, the “Conscious Self”, addressing the subjective quality of experience i.e the raw feelings associated with our mental lives, in philosophical terms, its “qualia”.

 To fully explore the subjective quality of experience, I draw within myself as the “object”, the body that makes up part of my Identity, understanding that Identity cannot float free from the physical, but am of the view that our ‘consciousness’, that it is not in our physical bodies, that we find the pearl of self.
 Our sense of self, is rooted in what we think and how we feel.
 The question, what is it like to be woman, stemming from my own consciousness in experience.